AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-analyze.md

 You can ingest consent policy data from Experience Platform Profile datasets into a Customer Journey Analytics connection.

-After you [create a consent reporting and filtering configuration](/help/connections/consent-reporting-filtering/consent-configure.md), consent policy data becomes available as new components in the data views under the configured connection.
+After you [create a consent reporting and filtering configuration](/help/connections/consent-reporting-filtering/consent-configure.md) and enable reporting, consent policy data becomes available as new components in the data views under the configured connection.
 You can use these components anywhere in Analysis Workspace if you have access to a data view where they exist.

 ## Consent policy components